 Tsukune 29

-• Flip and brush the sauce on the other side of the meat and broil for another 45–60 seconds until sizzling.
+• Flip the meat and brush the sauce on the other side.
+Broil for another 45–60 seconds until sizzling.

 Tsukune 31